-Airlines are reserving a growing number of window and aisle seats for passengers willing to pay extra.
-That’s helping to boost revenue but also making it harder for friends and family members who don’t pay this fee to sit next to each other.
+Airlines are reserving more window and aisle seats for passengers willing to pay extra.
+That’s helping to boost revenue but making it harder for friends and family members who don’t pay this fee to sit next to each other.
 At the peak of the summer travel season, it might be nearly impossible.

 Buying tickets two or more months in advance makes things a little easier.
 But passengers are finding that the only way to sit next to a spouse, child, or friend is to shell out $25 or more — each way.